Register a Service Principal Name (SPN) for a Report Server

 If you are deploying Reporting Services in a network that uses the Kerberos protocol for mutual authentication, you must create a Service Principal Name (SPN) for the Report Server service if you configure it to run as a domain user account.

 An SPN is a unique identifier for a service on a network that uses Kerberos authentication.
-It consists of a service class, a host name, and a port.
+It consists of a service class, a host name, and sometimes a port.
+HTTP SPNs do not require a port.
 On a network that uses Kerberos authentication, an SPN for the server must be registered under either a built-in computer account (such as NetworkService or LocalSystem) or user account.
 SPNs are registered for built-in accounts automatically.
 However, when you run a service under a domain user account, you must manually register the SPN for the account you want to use.

 To create an SPN, you can use the SetSPN command line utility.
 For more information, see the following:

 You must be a domain administrator to run the utility on the domain controller.

 The command syntax for using SetSPN utility to create an SPN for the report server resembles the following:

 Setspn -s http/<computername>.<domainname> <domain-user-account>